For more information about the Women’s Club or Newcomers, or to contact any of the officers, please send e-mail to one of the following:

 Joining the TAMU women’s club has greatly helped me meet new people and be more involved in our community.
 I am involved in the Moms and Tots group and look forward to becoming even more active in the coming year!

-For now I am a homemaker.
 I enjoy reading books, cooking (and of course tasting) delicious food, watching movies, traveling, and I am always open to expand my interests.
-TAMU Women’s Club happens to be the very platform for my explorations, with so many interest groups and programs.
+TAMU Women’s Club happens to be the very place for my explorations, with its fascinating programs and interest groups.
 The Club connects me to wonderful women in the community from all over the world and helps me define myself besides family responsibility and career endeavor.
 Come and join us at the TAMU Women’s Club, make new friends, get to know the area, try things you have not done before, find meaningful ways to help others, and more!

 From Oil City, PA to Okinawa, Japan to College Station, Texas (and many homes in between as our family moved where the US Marine Corps sent us!) – my life has given me many opportunities to meet and socialize with women from all different backgrounds, ages, professions, and origins.
 As an Army veteran, wife, mother and Girl Scout leader, I know how important it is to have a group of friends with whom to share life’s ups and downs.

 When I arrived in College Station in 2008, I was lonely.
 A friend recommended joining the TAMU Women’s Club as a way to meet people, since I was new to the area and did not know anyone.
 The club’s programs and interest groups were a good way to meet interesting women and learn about this community and TAMU.
-Since I now work full time at the Academic Success Center on campus, and manage a family of two A&M College students and a husband who also works at A&M, the time I have for interest groups is limited.
+Since I now work full time at the Academic Success Center on campus, and manage a family of one A&M College student (the other graduated last December) and a husband who also works at A&M, the time I have for interest groups is limited.
 Currently I belong to the Tuesday evening book group.
 Someday, when I retire, I hope to participate in the Twisted Stitchers, Arts&Culture and the Garden Interest Group.

 If you are new to this community and want to meet dynamic, intelligent, and interesting people then I urge you to join the TAMU Women’s Club.